filterpaper/filterpaper.github.io/qmk/workflow.md

 {% endraw %}
 ```

-Do note that the `build.yml` requires proper indentation on every line.
+(Do note that the `build.yml` workflow file requires proper indentation on every line.)

 ## Customising the Workflow

-* The matrix `file:` section is a list of keymap files to be built (`cradio.json` in the example).
+* The workflow matrix `file:` section is a list of keymap files to be built (`cradio.json` in the example).
 * Change this to your json file name.
 Additional files (with `-` prefix) can be appended for multiple keyboards.
 * GitHub username is default for `user:`.
 Change this accordingly if a different keymap name was used in [QMK Configurator](https://config.qmk.fm/#/).